holsmon/Masters/README.md

 # Masters
-This is code related to my Masters Thesis
+This contains all code used for my Masters thesis.